-CHAPTER ONE Running footsteps thundered down the dark alleyway.
+ALL RIGHTS RESERVED: This literary work may not be reproduced or transmitted in any form or by any means, including electronic or photographic reproduction, in whole or in part, without express written permission.
+All characters and events in this book are fictitious.
+Any resemblance to actual persons living or dead is strictly coincidental.
+PUBLISHER Siren Publishing, Inc. www.SirenPublishing.com DEDICATION I would like to thank the people of Scarlet, Georgia, for allowing me to use their town as a setting for my book, Cradle of Lust.
+I might point out that although Scarlet is not on the coast, the notorious Scarlet Bay Inn from which it takes its name is.
+Strangely enough, during my research I stumbled upon the information regarding the bones on the beach, the wind howling through the chanter marks, and the incredible sunrise, by accident, but I didn't find it in Georgia, I found it on a lonely coast in Italy.
+They say it is the only place in the world where this actually happens.
+As a writer, I simply took this incredible information and transferred it to Georgia.
+CRADLE OF LUST AUDREY GODWIN Copyright © 2009 Chapter One Running footsteps thundered down the dark alleyway.
 He was close.
 Close enough to smell the bastard's sweat mingling with the putrid smells of rotting garbage.
 He splashed through neon-reflected puddles that resembled pools of blood and felt the hot metal from an exploding gun whizzing past him.
 But he kept going, knocking over metal trash cans and darting through the dappled shadows of the humid night.
-All at once he heard the clinking sound of a Cyclone fence and could see the dark silhouette hoisting himself up over the top.
+All at once, he heard the clinking sound of a cyclone fence and could see the dark silhouette hoisting himself up over the top.
 A foot.
 He saw a foot and lunged at it before it disappeared out of sight.
-His fingers were like cords of steel, digging into a bony ankle while it kicked and struggled.
-The kid was sweating, the palms of his hand slick and wet.
-When he felt himself slipping, a flash of panic rose and clawed at his stomach.
-Desperate to get away, the frantic Hispanic wheeled around and pointed the gun, his nervous finger on the trigger.
-For a split second Lieutenant Shadoe Madison stared down the barrel of imminent death.
+His fingers gripped like cords of steel, digging into a bony ankle while it kicked and struggled.
+Sweat rolled down his face, and the palms of his hands were slick and wet.
+When he felt the boy slipping, a flash of panic rose and clawed at his stomach.
+He made another wild grab for the boy's leg, but suddenly the frantic youth wheeled around and pointed the gun, his nervous finger on the trigger.
+For a split second, Lieutenant Shadoe Madison stared down the barrel of imminent death.
 Just as an explosion of gunfire would have destroyed his face, his partner grabbed him from behind and jerked him out of the line of fire.
 The two men fell backward, Shadoe's face grazed and bleeding.
-The hot streak of burning flesh was ignored as he scrambled up, too close to give up now.
-He tackled the fence again and was climbing up when he felt his partner's hands on him, jerking him backward.
+He ignored the hot streak of burning flesh and scrambled up, too close to give up now.
+He tackled the fence again and began to climb when he felt his partner's hands on him, jerking him backward.
 "What the hell are you doing?"
 Shadoe yelled, trying to push him away.